Sydenham Hospital

 Sydenham Hospital was a healthcare facility in Harlem, Manhattan, New York, which operated between 1892 and 1980.
-It was located at 124 Street and Manhattan Avenue.
+It was located at 124th Street and Manhattan Avenue.

 History

 Sydenham opened in 1892, occupying nine houses on 116th Street near 2nd Avenue as of 1911 serving mostly African American patients.
 Around 1924 the hospital moved to a new 200-bed building at the intersection of West 125 Street and Lenox Avenue.
 In 1944 the staff doctors were all white despite serving a mostly African American community.
 Soon after, it was the first hospital to have a full desegregated interracial policy with six African American trustees and twenty African Americans on staff.
 It was New York City's first full-service hospital to hire African-American doctors, and later became known for hiring African American doctors and nurses when other nearby hospitals would not.

 Because of its relatively small size, Sydenham continually faced more financial problems than most private hospitals, and on March 3, 1949, control of it was taken by New York City and it became part of the municipal hospital system.
 However, in a new practice for the municipal hospital system, the city continued to allow Sydenham's private physicians to hospitalize their patients there.
 In 1971 Florence Gaynor became the first African American woman to head a major teaching hospital, taking over as executive director of Sydenham Hospital during a financial crisis.

-During the severe economic troubles for New York city, the administration of Mayor Ed Koch in December 1978 formulated a tentative plan for an additional 10% reduction in funding for municipal hospitals, and closing or dramatically shrinking services at four hospitals, including Metropolitan Hospital (in East Harlem), and Sydenham.
+During the severe economic troubles for New York city, the administration of Mayor Ed Koch in December 1978 formulated a tentative plan for an additional 10% reduction in funding for municipal hospitals, and closing or dramatically shrinking services at four hospitals, including Metropolitan Hospital Center in East Harlem and Sydenham.
 The cuts were a response to the prominent pressure that healthcare costs exerted on the municipal budget while the federal and New York state governments dithered over the escalating expense of healthcare.
 New York City was particularly vulnerable to healthcare costs because New York State uniquely required localities to pay 25 percent of Medicaid costs within their borders.
 Care to the uninsured through the city's hospital system ”accounted for more than half the budget gap for most of Koch’s mayoralty.”
 The administration feared that the municipal hospital system alone was "the one agency that could plunge us back into a fiscal crisis," according to Deputy Mayor Robert F. Wagner III.
 Sydenham was the smallest of the city's municipal hospitals with 119 beds and the most costly to operate.
 According to government studies, the daily cost of patient care at Sydenham was $382.40 ($1,194.40 in 2021 dollars), about $100 more per day ($312.34 in 2021 dollars) than at Bellevue Hospital, the city's flagship facility.